 Courtney Simpkins is currently an English PhD student, focusing on human rights in the Victorian period.
 She holds a BA in English/Creative Writing from Longwood University, and an MA in English/British Literature from Radford University.
 Before SIUC, Courtney was an adjunct instructor of composition, professional writing, and literature at Radford University.
 Here at SIUC, she is a graduate instructor in the English department.

 Antonio is a PhD student in the Department of History.
 He is a Graduate Dean’s Fellow and the recipient of the 2020 History Department Outstanding Teaching Assistant Award.
 He holds both an M.A. and a B.S. in History and an Illinois Professional Educator’s License.
 He is an Executive Council member for organizations such as the History Graduate Student Association and the Jackson County Stage Company.
 Antonio sits on the Board of Directors for the Varsity Center for the Arts.
-He is part of the editorial staff for Legacy, the journal of student research and this fall he will be assisting the Center for Teaching Excellence with the Presidential Election Research Project.
+He is part of the editorial staff for Legacy, the journal of student research and this fall he will be assisting the Center for Teaching Excellence with the E. Pluribus Unum project.
 His current research centers on the investigation of lives, underscoring the historical intersections of gender and culture, who were involved in the court cases brought by American citizens of Mexican descent during the Mexican repatriation of the 1930’s.

 O.J.
 Duncan is a first-year PhD student in Communication Studies.
 He received his M.A. and B.S. at Southern Illinois University.
 He is incredibly active at SIU (SCO, GPSC, Graduate Council) as well as in the greater Carbondale and southern Illinois community through Rainbow Café LGBTQ Center.
 O.J.’s academic focus is Intercultural Communication and Pedagogy.
 His current research is on using digital badges and micro-credentials to increase accessibility to higher education for first-generation and other marginalized students.